 This braised squid is slowly cooked with red wine and onions, making a sweet sauce that you’ll want to dip your bread into.

-Let me start off by saying that this braised squid is one of my favorite recipes ever.
+This braised squid is actually one of my favorite recipes.

 Squid come in lots of varieties and sizes.

-Where he goes fishing in search of the famous Denia red shrimp, further out, only the tougher, bigger varieties can be found.
-These tougher varieties are much less desirable, and cheaper.
+In the area my husband fishes, only the tougher, bigger varieties of squid are found.
+These tougher varieties are much less desirable, and are a lot cheaper.
 In fact, they are often bought by other fishermen as bait for catching other types of fish.

 Don’t have a large, cheap, tough squid?

-Don’t fear; you can make this with any variety, judging when it is done by its tenderness.
+Don’t fear; you can make this with any variety of squid, judging when it is done by its tenderness.
 I also make this with smaller squid occasionally when I have them on hand.

 Another concern you may have: I don’t particularly like foods that taste like the alcohol that has been used to cook them.
 Here, though, the squid doesn’t taste like red wine, but instead the wine and onions fuse into a sweet, thick sauce that you’ll want to dip some bread into; if you eat bread, of course.